IDTP-track5-surfaces/Data-generation/README.md

 # Data-generation
-This repository can be used to generate refraction and reflection data for a reference pattern, given a depth map of the fluid.
+This repository can be used to generate refraction and re   flection data for a reference pattern, given a depth map of the fluid.

 - Make sure that images in reference_patterns are 128x128, because simulation generates a depthmap of 128x128 pixel.